fwitte/SEGS_exergy/README.rst

     :align: center
     :alt: Topology of the Solar Energy Generating System (SEGS) in TESPy

+Find the model specifications and results in the SEGS.py script and the corresponding `pdf model report <SEGS_model_report.pdf>`_

 Usage
 -----
 Clone the repository and build a new python environment.
 From the base